 Make space for the sacred ordinary

-- A five minute face massage on Wednesdays to nurture habits and kindness.
+- A five-minute face massage on Wednesdays.

 Crafting a personal ritual kit